 Minnie Driver gets a showy workout in “The Governess,” a beautifully crafted, if ultimately opaque, study of art, sensuality and outsider status in early Victorian England.
-The pic gets high marks for originality and style, but Sony will have a tough time selling it to summer auds, who are likely to find its atmosphere more oppressive than seductive.
+The pic, which is set among the little-seen Sephardic community of London, gets high marks for originality and style, but Sony, which is sending the film out July 31, will have a tough time selling it to summer auds, who are likely to find its claustrophobic atmosphere more oppressive than seductive.

 After some rather rushed scene-setting, story gets under way when privileged Rosina da Silva (Driver) finds her world shaken by the violent death of her beloved father, a wealthy Jewish merchant with a secret craving for the dangerous night life.
 With the family in debt, Rosy, who wants to be an actress, decides to pass herself off as a gentile — now called Mary Blackchurch — in order to find employment with a family in faraway Scotland.

 What she finds at their bleak manor (exteriors were shot on the Isle of Arran) is one seriously dysfunctional unit, with a mother (Harriet Walter) slowly boring herself to death, a consumptive teenage son (Jonathan Rhys Meyers) with the instant hots for the newcomer and a small daughter (“Fairy Tale’s” Florence Hoath) who makes Wednesday Addams look like great cheerleader material.